 - AE 1400 (1 hr) is highly recommended for academic success.
-AE 1400 is a free choice elective, however this major does not require any free choice electives. - Students must take 9-10 hours of major electives to bring the total major hours to sixty (hours depend on PHYS option selected). - See the Undergraduate catalog for appropriate major elective course choices and for the Unified Science Certification requirements. • These courses are offered in alternate Fall semesters - if one is not available, take the other. - These courses are offered in difernate rall semesters if one is not available, take the offer. - Students seeking Unified Science certification must complete BIOL 1111 (4), CHEM 1132 (5), and PHYS 1102 or 2122 (4 or 5) for the Major Elective hours.
-Unified Science certification in Earth Science qualifies students for certification to teach any of the beginning sciences (i.e., Chemistry I, Physics I, etc.) and all levels of Earth Science, grades 9-12. - A 15 hour block of General Education courses in Math, Written Communication, History or Political Science, and Science must be completed in the first four semesters to prepare for the College-BASE for Teachers exam.
-These courses are indicated on this guide in bold italics.
-Take the College-BASE exam the semester following completion of the 15 hour set of General Education courses.
-Students must pass all five areas of the College-BASE for Teachers exam as a prerequisite for admission to the Teacher Education Program and prior to taking 4000-level Education courses. - See ucmo.edu/cert for statement and information (including application) on admission to teacher education.
+AE 1400 is a free choice elective, however this major does not require any free choice electives. - Students must take 9-10 hours of major electives to bring the total major hours to sixty (hours depend on PHYS option selected).
+The Unified Science Certification requires 13-14 hours of major electives (see note below).
+See the Undergraduate catalog for appropriate major elective course choices and for the Unified Science Certification requirements. - These courses are offered in alternate Fall semesters if one is not available, take the other. - Students seeking Unified Science certification must complete BIOL 1111 (4), CHEM 1132 (5), and PHYS 1102 or 2122 (4 or 5) for the Major Elective hours.
+Unified Science certification in Earth Science qualifies students for certification to teach any of the beginning sciences (i.e., Chemistry I, Physics I, etc.) and all levels of Earth Science, grades 9-12. - Students must pass the Entry Level General Knowledge and Skills Assessment required by the Missouri Department of Elementary and Secondary Education (DESE) as a requirement for Admission to Teacher Education.
+Students should plan to take the assessment in the semester they enroll in EDFL 2100 & FLDX 2150. - See ucmo.edu/cert for statement and information (including application) on admission to teacher education.
 Full admission is required before student teaching and enrollment in professional education classes.
 The application for student teaching is due approximately one year in advance.